trasba/imsanity/readme.txt

 = Features =

 * Automatically scales large image uploads to a more "sane" size
-* Allows configuration of max width/height
+* Allows configuration of max width/height and jpg quality
+* Optionally converts BMP files to JPG so image can be scaled
 * Once enabled, Imsanity requires no actions on the part of the user
 * Uses WordPress built-in image scaling functions